Bay Street station

-Bay Street is a New Jersey Transit station on Pine Street between Bloomfield and Glenridge Avenues in Montclair, New Jersey, along the Montclair-Boonton Line.
+Bay Street is a New Jersey Transit station on Pine Street between Bloomfield and Glenridge Avenues in Montclair, New Jersey, along the Montclair–Boonton Line.

 The station was built originally in 1981 to replace the Lackawanna Terminal built near Grove Street in 1913 as a part of creating the Montclair Connection.
 Upon its opening on February 27, 1981, Bay Street was a lone platform with a single shelter.
-In 2002, as part of the Montclair Connection, Bay Street was completely rebuilt to standards for ADA accessibility, including two high-level platforms and a new elevator for a bridge crossing the tracks.
+In 2002, as part of the Montclair Connection, Bay Street was completely rebuilt to standards for accessible accessibility, including two high-level platforms and a new elevator for a bridge crossing the tracks.
 The station also received honors in July 2010 for the development around the station and as a result was a part of getting Montclair designated a Transit Village, by the New Jersey Department of Transportation, under the Transit Village Initiative.

 History

 Opening

 The station was built in 1981 to replace Montclair's previous station, Lackawanna Plaza, two blocks to the west of the current station.
 Lackawanna Plaza (also known as Lackawanna Terminal) was once the grand terminal opened in 1913 by the Delaware, Lackawanna and Western Railroad for its Montclair Branch.
 The station's usage had been relegated from six tracks served by three platforms to one platform serving one track and the branch had gone from two tracks down to one.
 The station last served passenger trains on February 26, 1981, and the next day, trains, then operated by Conrail, were realigned to the east in Montclair, serving a new station, named Bay Street.
 At that time, Bay Street was originally a bare platform with only one track and a small shelter.
 The realignment was the first phase for the planned Montclair Connection to connect the Montclair Branch to the Boonton Line.
 This station now served as the terminus of the Montclair Branch, and as a result, the end of electrification.